 If the student violates/breaches the terms of the Probationary Substance Contract by committing another SBBC Policy 5100, Section III violation for any drug or substance, not including nicotine, synthetic nicotine, or paraphernalia, during the term of the PSC, then the student shall be issued a ten (10) day suspension with a mandatory recommendation for expulsion.
 The student shall be assigned to an Expulsion Abeyance Program, with Substance Workback, for a period of one (1) calendar year.
 The expulsion shall be held in abeyance if the student completes the State-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
 The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
+The District substance abuse case manager shall monitor/verify that the student has completed the prescribed program.
 If the student fails to complete the State-certified drug/alcohol rehabilitation or treatment program, the full term of the Expulsion Abeyance Program shall be served.